GIScience/openrouteservice/docs/documentation/Graph-Management.md

 car
 ├── 8250b2498273af0908682e2d660f279a                    # Active graph of the active profile.
 The graph will be backed up when a new one is activated.
 │   ├── 8250b2498273af0908682e2d660f279a.json           # Metadata about the graph and the profile configuration that was used for generating it
-│   ├── ...                                             # Graphhopper graph files
+│   ├── ...                                             # Graphhopper graph files and extensions
 ├── 8250b2498273af0908682e2d660f279a_new_incomplete     # Extraction folder for a downloaded graph.
 When extraction is done, it "_incomplete" will be removed from the folder name.
 │   ├── ...
 ├── 8250b2498273af0908682e2d660f279a_new                # Extracted downloaded graph from the graph repository.
 This graph will be activated on the next system start.
 │   ├── 8250b2498273af0908682e2d660f279a.json           # Metadata
-│   ├── ...                                             # Graphhopper graph files
+│   ├── ...                                             # Graphhopper graph files and extensions
 ├── 8250b2498273af0908682e2d660f279a_2023-10-18_152345  # Backup of a previous graph.
 The timestamp is the date when the graph was replaced by a new one.
 │   ├── 8250b2498273af0908682e2d660f279a.json           # Metadata
-│   ├── ...                                             # Graphhopper graph files
+│   ├── ...                                             # Graphhopper graph files and extensions
-│   └── turn_costs
 ├── 8250b2498273af0908682e2d660f279a.json               # Downloaded metadata of the newest graph for this profile in the repository
 ├── 8250b2498273af0908682e2d660f279a.json.incomplete    #      first the file is downloaded with extension `incomplete`, which is removed when the download (of this file) is finished
 ├── 8250b2498273af0908682e2d660f279a.ghz                # Downloaded graph of this profile